Maureen363/wireframing/README.md

 - A wireframe of a **login page** might focus solely on the fields (username, password) and **login button** without getting bogged down in colors or fonts, which helps the development team to focus on user authentication logic first.

 ---

+## Real-World Scenario: Identifying Usability Issues with Wireframing

+In the design of a **restaurant booking system**, the wireframes initially showed a **filter sidebar** for customers to select a specific type of cuisine, restaurant location, and price range.
+However, during user testing, it was revealed that many users were confused by the **placement of the filter options**.
+Users found it hard to find and use the filter effectively.

+### Issue Identified:
+- The filter sidebar was placed at the bottom of the screen, requiring users to scroll to see all the options.
+This caused confusion as users often missed it, leading to frustration and errors in selection.

+### Resolution:
+- The wireframe was revised to move the filter options to the **left-hand sidebar**, a more conventional placement in most booking systems.
+The team also made the filter options **sticky**, ensuring that they remained visible as the user scrolled.

+### Impact on the Final Product:
+- Moving the filter made the booking system much easier to use.
+It became more intuitive, reducing the time users spent trying to find and use the filter.
+This resulted in a more seamless user experience and higher conversion rates as users were able to make decisions faster.

+---